uofuseismo/rtseis/README.md

 ## Limitations

 RTSeis leverages libraries designed explicitly for x86\_64 hardware.
 In particular, these libraries are tuned for Intel chips however AMD should be okay.
-It's unclear if this library could be compiled and/or executed on ARM or Power9 architectures.
+It's unclear if this library could even be compiled and/or executed on ARM or Power9 architectures.

 ### SciPy